Christopher Hudgens

-Christopher Hudgens (born December 13, 1977) is a noted American-born artist working in Chicago, Illinois.
+Christopher Hudgens (born December 13, 1977) is an American artist working in Chicago, Illinois.

 History

 Hudgens was born in Houston, Texas.
 He was raised in Bacliff, Texas, for ten years and later moved to three cities in North Carolina, St. Louis, Missouri, Chicago, Carbondale, Illinois, and Detroit, Michigan.
 His work has been largely shown in Chicago, St. Louis, and Detroit.
 His work in Chicago with Bad at Sports as the Operations Manager, Bridge Art Fair as Business Operations Manager and other work in the Chicago art scene with groups like Literago, Make Magazine, The Parlor and Madhatters Ball gave the base for his reputation in the Chicago arts as a competent project manager and technology adviser for the independent art world.
 Hudgens received his BFA from Southern Illinois University.